NicoleEidelman/your-nails-app/README.md

 Follow Firebase setup instructions to integrate your Firebase project with the app.
 Run the app on an emulator or physical device.

-Contributing
-Contributions are welcome!
-If you would like to contribute, please fork the repository and create a pull request.
-Ensure that your code is well-documented and adheres to the project's coding standards.